CSC207-2023Y-UofT/course-project-DoorKeepers/README.md

 `reports/JavaDoc` directory.

 ## Clean Architecture Specifications

-### Implementation
-The whole project is built by following the MVC design pattern.
-We have divided our classes into three main packages:
-`entities`, `use_cases`, and `views`.
-The three of them correspond to different layers of Clean Architecture.

-Firstly, the `entities` package corresponds to the Enterprise Business Rules layer.
-It contains all the basic entity object types (`Expense`, `Category`, `MonthlyStorage`, `SessionStorage`), an exception type used for errors related to the entities (`EntityException`), and the factory classes used to build `Category` and `Expense` objects.

-Secondly, the `use_cases` package corresponds to the Application Business Rules layer.
-It contains the use case interactors for all of our features, and their corresponding input boundary, input data, output boundary, and output data.
-In addition, the `generate_summary_use_case` subpackage contains an extra class used to help in generating the statistical data it needs, and the `session_load` subpackage also contains an interface used to communicate with our file storage gateway.

-Finally, the `views` package corresponds to both the Interface Adapters, and Frameworks & Drivers layers.
-It contains the view, controller and presenter classes for all of our features.
-Additionally, this package also holds our file storage gateway, which is the class that handles loading and saving session files.

-There is a `Main` file outside the packages, which builds the program windows and screens, and displays the UI.

 ### Clean Architecture Violations
 - `Expense` and `Category` are basic object types we have for conveying information that are not separable.